Logging

 Generate Log Messages

-To generate log messages at any point in your code use the macros defined in the OTCore/Logger.h
+To generate log messages at any point in your code use the macros defined in the OTCore/Logger.h header file.

 Log messages will be send to the Logger Service if the provided log flags are allowed.